jefflord/DTStoDDPlus/readme.md

 ## Key Features
 * Recursive directory scan with filename wildcard filtering (`--filter`).
+* Optional modification date filter (`--modified-within-days N`) to limit processing to recently changed files (default 30 days; disable with 0 or negative).
 * MediaInfo XML parsing (no external Python deps) to enumerate audio tracks.
 * Skip logic: if ANY AC-3 / E-AC-3 / AAC audio track already exists, the file is skipped (already has a compatible lossy track).
 * Targeting: first English (`en`) DTS track only (current limitation).